Padang: History

+In 1837, the Dutch East Indies government made Padang the seat of government of the West Coast of Sumatra (Sumatra's Westkust) which included present-day West Sumatra and Tapanuli.
+Subsequently the city became a gemeente area since 1 April 1906 after the issuance of an ordinance (STAL 1906 No.151) on 1 March 1906.
+Until World War II, Padang was one of the five largest port cities in Indonesia, apart from Jakarta, Surabaya, Medan, and Makassar.

-The population of Padang in 1920 was 28,754, the second largest city in Sumatra behind Palembang.
-At the time of independence in the 1940s the city had around 50,000 inhabitants.
+The population of Padang in 1920 was 28,754, making it the second largest city in Sumatra after Palembang.
+At the time of independence in the 1940s, the city had around 50,000 inhabitants.
 Coffee was still important, but copra was also a major item produced by farmers in its hinterland.
-The population growth since then has been partly a result of growth in the area of the city, but largely is a result of the migration to major cities seen in so many developing nations.
+Since then, the population growth has been partly a result of growth in the area of the city, but largely a result of the migration to major cities seen in so many developing nations.
 From 1950 the Ombilin coal field developed with Padang as its outlet port.
 This was seen by some observers as reflecting the economic and political colonisation of Indonesia.

+Upon the entry of the Japanese army on 17 March 1942, Padang was abandoned by the Dutch due to their panic.
+At the same time, Sukarno was detained in the city because the Dutch at that time wanted to take him with them to escape to Australia.
+Then the commander of the Japanese Army for Sumatra met him to negotiate the fate of Indonesia.
+After the Japanese were able to control the situation, the city was then used as an administrative city for development and public works during their occupation of West Sumatra.